-Students who need to meet with a SANE while the Center for Health Services is open, should call 802-443-5135, and the staff will arrange for a SANE as soon as possible.
+Students who need to meet with a SANE while the Center for Health and Wellness is open, should call Center for Health and Wellness at 802-443-5135, and the staff will arrange for a SANE as soon as possible.
 If a student needs to meet with a SANE after hours, it is recommended that you call the Porter emergency room in advance and ask for them to arrange to have a SANE available (802-388-4736).
 Middlebury's Public Safety staff can transport you to Porter and will not require you to disclose the reason you are seeking care.